1991–92 Cleveland Cavaliers season

-The 1991–92 NBA season was the 22nd season of the National Basketball Association in Cleveland, Ohio.
-During the off-season, the Cavaliers signed free agent John Battle, then later on re-signed former Cavs forward Mike Sanders in March after being released by the Indiana Pacers.
-After two straight seasons of injuries, the Cavaliers would finally play the entire season without any significant loss of manpower.
+The 1991–92 Cleveland Cavaliers season was the 22nd season for the Cleveland Cavaliers in the National Basketball Association.
+After missing the playoffs the previous season, the Cavaliers received the eleventh overall pick in the 1991 NBA draft, and selected point guard Terrell Brandon from the University of Oregon.
+During the off-season, the team signed free agent John Battle, then later on re-signed former Cavaliers forward Mike Sanders in March after being released by the Indiana Pacers.

+After two straight seasons of injuries, the Cavaliers would finally play the entire regular season without any significant loss of manpower.
 After a 13–9 start to the season, the team posted an 11-game winning streak, and held a 31–14 record at the All-Star break.
-The Cavaliers finished the season 2nd in the Central Division with a 57–25 record, and tying the franchise high set in the 1988–89 season.
-On December 17, 1991, the Cavaliers set an NBA record by winning with the second largest margin of victory of any game defeating the Miami Heat at home, 148–80 (68 points).
+The Cavaliers finished in second place in the Central Division with a 57–25 record, earning the third seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence; the team's record was tied with their franchise-high record set in the 1988–89 season.